vbuzzano/XMouseD-SAGA/README.md

-# Saga eXtended Mouse Daemon (XMouseD)
+# XMouseD - eXtended Mouse Driver for Apollo 68080 SAGA Hardware

-Minimal, efficient mouse wheel daemon (7.4 KB) for Vampire/Apollo SAGA chipset.
+Minimal, efficient mouse wheel and extra buttons driver for Vampire/Apollo 68080 SAGA chipset.

-XMouseD is a lightweight background daemon that monitors USB mouse wheel and button movements from the SAGA chipset hardware, then injects standard NewMouse-compatible scroll events into the Amiga input system.
-This allows any Amiga application to scroll using your mouse wheel without special drivers or modifications.
+XMouseD is a lightweight background daemon that monitors USB mouse wheel and button from the SAGA chipset hardware, then injects standard NewMouse-compatible scroll events into the Amiga input system.
+This allows Amiga programs to scroll using your mouse wheel without special drivers or modifications.

+**Compatibility Note:** Also works with IControl preferences on AmigaOS 3.2, or use any commodity for wheel and extra mouse features like [FreeWheel](https://aminet.net/package/util/mouse/FreeWheel) from Aminet.

 ## Compatibility

 ### ✅ Works On (SAGA Chipset with Apollo 68080)

+XMouseD requires Apollo 68080 accelerators with SAGA chipset and USB mouse port.
+Confirmed working on:

+- **Vampire V4 Standalone**
-- **A6000 Unicorn**
+- **A6000 Unicorn** <- not tested

-- **Vampire V4+ Standalone Firebird**
+And accelerators cards (not tested):

 - **Vampire V4 Icedrake**
 - **Vampire V4 Manticore**
 - **Vampire V4 Salamander**